gyselax/gyselalibxx/docs/joss_paper/paper.md

 Plasma simulations are essential for the development of magnetic confinement fusion devices for energy production.
 The low collisionality of such plasmas make kinetic models a judicious choice.
-In particular gyrokinetic theory[@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency dynamics, is a popular tool for such simlations [@garbet2010].
+In particular gyrokinetic theory[@brizard2007; @krommes2012], which reduces the 6D problem to a 5D problem by removing high frequency dynamics, is a popular tool for such simulations [@garbet2010].
 Despite the reduction in dimensionality such simulations still require massively powerful high-performance computing (HPC) resources.
+For ITER-sized simulations, exa-scale resources would still be required.

 The most popular numerical methods for such simulations are particle-in-cell (PIC) methods and Eulerian methods, however both methods have inherent disadvantages.
 PIC methods are limited by numerical noise which, without complex noise reduction techniques, is only slowly attenuated $1 / \sqrt{N}$ as resource usage is increased.